 To measure the jump, have the children do the following:

-Facilitate a discussion to have students compare comparing each other's results.
+Facilitate a discussion where students compare their results with each other.
 Ask questions such as:

 Source: translated from Guide d’enseignement efficace des mathématiques, de la maternelle à la 3e année, Mesure, p.
 120.